FluroAsh/AshleyThompson_T1A3/README.md

 ## How Will User Find Out How to Interact with Each Feature

 ## How User will Interact with Each Feature
+The user will interact with each feature via the [tty-prompt](https://github.com/piotrmurach/tty-prompt) interface, selecting various options that dictate the flow of the application.
+The first stage is the login feature which will allow dynamic retrieval of user data (favourites, as-well as validation of their credentials).

+At various stages of the applications run-time it will prompt the user for input to retrieve data from the [movie API](https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative/) and subsequently display it to the user, allowing them to store a movie item into the favourites.txt document that will be later used to retrieve a list of the user's preferences.

 ## How Errors Will be Handled
 Errors will be predominately handled by the `rescue` method, by catching errors as they arise in blocks of code.
 Alternatively, errors will be prevented/handled by anticipating how the user will interact with the application and diverting the control flow in a way that allows the user to continue their interaction without exiting (eg: failing a login attempt, and being able to retry).